sajjadabdirahim/concert/README.md

 # Concert Management System

-SAJJAD ABDRAHIM GEDOW
+SAJJAD ABDRAHIM GEDOW\
 B.SC.
-COMPUTER SCIENCE
+COMPUTER SCIENCE\
+ICS2209: Design and Implementation of Computer Applications, JKUAT

-Concert Management System Using Visual Basic for the Unit ICS2209: Design and Implementation of Computer Applications JKUAT
+Concert Management System Using Visual Basic for the Unit ICS2209: Design and Implementation of Computer Applications